2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 It is a characteristic (numerical or even non-numerical, such as a distinctive category) that summarizes the state of our population or system of interest.
 Examples of a population parameter can be described as follows:

-Note the standard mathematical notation for population parameters are Greek letters.
+Note the standard mathematical notation for population parameters are Greek letters (for more insights, you can check Appendix B).
 Moreover, in practice, these population parameter(s) of interest will be unknown to the data scientist or researcher.
 Instead, they would use formal statistical inference to estimate them.

 The parameter definition points out a crucial fact in investigating any given population or system: